lsuhadolnik/VSCode-NWRM/README.md

   troubleshooting authentication problems easier.
   Saved connections with valid tokens appear in the **Web Resource Manager** sidebar so you can quickly reconnect or remove them.
   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
+  A new VS Code window opens with a workspace containing your Web Resources so the original window remains clean.

 ### Environment Discovery